 - Media Assets

 Wrapping it up

 If inbound marketing website design should be anything, it should be innovative.
-This means striving for new ways of doing things, always putting user experience and the principles of inbound marketing first.
+This means striving for new ways of doing things, always putting user experience and the principles of inbound marketing first on your business' websites.
 There is no one solution, but a range of choices.

 If you have any questions about incorporating social proof into your inbound marketing website design, or about any other aspect of inbound marketing, get in touch with Incisive Edge.